-The council shall be judge of the election, qualification and return of its members; may fine them for disorderly conduct and, with the concurrence of two-thirds, expel a member.
+The council shall be judge of the election, qualification and return of its members; may fine them for disorderly conduct and, with the concurrence of twothirds, expel a member.
 If any person returned be adjudged disqualified, or be expelled, a new election to fill the vacancy shall be held on such day as the council prescribes.
 Any vacancy occurring otherwise during the term for which such person was elected shall be filled by the council by the appointment of anyone eligible to such office.
 In the event of the failure of the council to fill such vacancy within fifteen days, the Circuit Court of Frederick County shall make such appointment to fill the vacancy.
 A vacancy in the office of mayor shall be filled by the council from the electors of the town and any member of the council may be eligible to fill such vacancy.
+(1954 chapter 477).

-Sec.
-5. Quorum of council.
+Section.
+5.

 A majority of the members of the council shall constitute a quorum for the transaction of business.
+(1954 Chapter 477).